 BY CJ JACOBSON

-You do this technique when you have 2 different instruments taking up the same frequency filed, like the bass and kick drum or the vocals and piano.
+You do this technique when you have 2 different instruments taking up the same frequency field, like the bass and kick drum or the vocals and piano.

 For this example, I will use the most common scenario, the bass guitar and kick drum.
 Lets say you boost the bass guitar at 200hZ by 1.8dB with a Q setting of 2.2, you should not boost the kick drum at the same frequency range.
 You should actually cut the kick drum at 200hZ with the same Q setting.
-The amount you cut depends on how it sounds, so just dial it in until you are happy with the sound.
+The amount you cut depends on how it sounds.
+Just dial it in until you are happy with the sound.
 This makes the 2 instruments coexist together in harmony in the mix and makes for a clearer and transparent mix.

 So you basically do the opposite of what you do to the other track that is in the same frequency field.
 Easy cheesy, right?